peterbe/peepin/README.rst

 Version History
 ===============

+0.11
+  * Bugfix so that it doesn't just insert the new SHAs but also the new package name and version.
+  * Replaced all HTTP mocking done by `httpretty` with regular `mock`.

 0.10
   * If you had lines like `http://github.com/some.zip#egg=package` in the requirements the editing of lines got confused.